How Do You Tell Your Parents You’re Pregnant?

 Lifetime Adoption

-Before you decide, get answers about adoption and your situation.
+Before you decide, get answers about adoption and how it would work in your situation.
 Lifetime can help!
-We provide free and confidential nationwide help and have counseling available to you.
+We provide free and confidential nationwide help and resources for an unplanned pregnancy.

 Get Info Now